How to Mine $ORE on macOS: Step by Step

 Basic requirements:

-• Your Solana wallet (I used Phantom, but you can use any other wallet that accepts Solana).
+- Your wallet Solana (I used Phantom, but you can use any other one that supports Solana).

-• A stand for your Mac.
-I recommend one so it doesn't get too hot.
-Temperature is key.
+- A stand for your Mac.
+I recommend using one so it does not overheat.
+Temperature matters a lot.

 sh -c "$(curl -sSfL https://release.solana.com/v1.9.0/install)"

-This command installs the tool that will allow you to interact with the Solana blockchain.
-If you get a permissions error or something, you can restart the terminal and try again.
+This command installs the tool you will use to interact with the Solana blockchain.
+If you get a permissions error or something similar, restart the terminal and try again.

 2. Create your wallet on Solana

-If you do not have a Solana wallet created, run this in the terminal:
+If you haven’t created a wallet for Solana yet, run this in your terminal:

 solana-keygen new --outfile ~/.config/solana/id.json

-This generates a new wallet and saves your private key in id.json.
-Save this file well, don't share it!
+This generates a new wallet and saves the private key in id.json.
+Keep this file safe, and don’t share it with anyone!

 3. Connect to the Solana network

-Connect to the maon Solana cluster to be able to mine $ORE:
+Connect to the main Solana cluster so you can mine $ORE:

 solana config set --url https://api.mainnet-beta.solana.com